ravanspell/verifijs/README.md

  age: 'bail|required|integer',
 ```

-normally, express validation gives all validation error messages at once.but when you specifiy `bail` for each property first validation falier stop evaluate other validation rules for each property.then it will move to next property to validation.
+normally, verifijs gives all validation error messages at once.but when you specifiy `bail` for each property first validation falier stop evaluate other validation rules for each property.then it will move to next property to validation.
 Example: when `name` property's `max` validation fails, bail stop validate rest of validation rules and jump to `age` property.

 #### distinct